1964 Houston Colt .45s season: June

+July

+On July 4, Joe Gaines cranked the final inside-the-park home run at Colt Stadium.

+On July 9, Nellie Fox scorched a bases-loaded single that scored John Bateman and Jerry Grote for his first walk-off hit of the season.
+This capped a rally off Ron Perranoski during the bottom of the ninth inning to topple the Los Angeles Dodgers, 6–5.

 September

+The Colt .45s relieved manager Harry Craft of duty on September 19 and promoted coach Lum Harris to guide the club for the remainder of the season.
+Craft was Houston's first major league manager as well as the city's final minor league manager, of the Buffaloes.
+General manager Paul Richards indicated the move was made to allow Craft to pursue other offers for the same position, as two other clubs had interest in his services.
+Craft had led the club to a record, while the club performed to under Harris for the remaining 13 contests.

-Right-hander Larry Dierker made his MLB debut on his 18th birthday on September 22, starting versus the San Francisco Giants.
+Right-hander Larry Dierker made his MLB debut on his 18th birthday on September 22 at Colt Stadium, starting versus the San Francisco Giants.
 Dierker walked the leadoff batter, Harvey Kuenn, and surrendered a hit to the next hitter, Matty Alou, but retired the next three in order without allowing a run, including retiring Jim Ray Hart for his first career strikeout, and striking out Willie Mays looking to retire the side.
 However, Orlando Cepeda blasted a home run off Dierker leading off the second.
 He aggregated 2 2/3 innings pitched, surrendered four total runs with two earned, five hits, three bases on balls and three strikeouts.
 The Colt .45s managed just one run while San Francisco triumphed, 7–1, handing Dierker the loss.
 Dierker is the last major leaguer to make his debut during his age-17 season.
 (Note: As of 2025.
 The season age of a player is determined by their age as of July 1 of a given year.)